google/codeworld/Users.md

 ## 2017-2018

 * Parkside Intermediate School
-  * Two classes, totaling about 40 students, are studying CodeWorld for a year.
-The class is taught by Chris Smith is other Google employees.
+  * Two classes, totaling about 40 students, are studying CodeWorld for the 2017-2018 school year.
+The class is taught by Chris Smith and other Google employees.
-* Louisiana High Schools
+* LSU Pre-Engineering High School Pilot
-  * 300 high school students in Louisiana took a class called Computational Thinking for STEM, across 6 different classes.
-This is part of an LSU-sponsored graduation pathway in Pre-engineering.
+  * 300 high school students in Louisiana took a class called Computational Thinking for STEM, across 6 different schools.
+This is part of an LSU-sponsored graduation pathway in pre-engineering.

 ## 2016-2017